JoaquinAmatRodrigo/skforecast/docs/guides/direct-multi-step-forecasting.md

 ## Prediction

-If the `Forecaster` has been trained with exogenous variables, they shlud be provided when predictiong.
+If the `Forecaster` has been trained with exogenous variables, they should be provided when prediction.

 ``` python